PennLINC/grmpy2022/analyses/ImageProcessingPipelines.md

 Three groups of grmpy ASL data:
 1. The first group (dominant group) needed to be scaled by 10
 2. The second group (few) was alright
-3. The third group (very few) had negative CBF, which means their aslcontext is different from the other group and the order of label-control needs to be reversed.
+3. The third group (only 1) had negative CBF, which means their aslcontext is different from the other group and the order of label-control needs to be reversed.

 Re-ran ASLPrep: